 Puberty 2 is a little overshadowed by the records released before and after it, but it’s still very good.
 Mitski steers close to punk on ‘My Body’s Made of Crushed Little Stars’, while ‘I Bet On Losing Dogs’ is pretty.
 ‘Your Best American Girl’ is her definitive song, packing her usual themes of alienation into a soaring and viciously intelligent rock song.

 #2 Bury Me At Makeout Creek

 Released only a year after Retired from Sad, New Career in Business, Mitski is suddenly a fully-fledged recording artist on Bury Me At Makeout Creek.
 Named after a quote from The Simpsons, Bury Me At Makeout Creek explores a retro-1990s alt-rock sound.
-Opener ‘Texas Rezkivnoff’ starts gently before exploding mid-song.
+The opener ‘Texas Rezkivnoff’ starts gently before exploding mid-song.
 There’s a nice balance between cathartic rockers like ‘Townie’ and gentler material like ‘Last Words of a Shooting Star’.

 #1 Be The Cowboy

 The guitar-heavy attack of Mitski’s previous albums is present on songs like ‘A Pearl’ and ‘Geyser’, but Be The Cowboy is closer to art-rock.
 It’s her most diverse record yet – ‘Why Didn’t You Stop Me?’ veers close to synth-pop while ‘A Horse Named Cold Air’ is moody and sparse.
 Be The Cowboy is fast-moving, packing 14 tracks into 33 minutes.
 And it might just be the best record of its decade.

 Are you a Mitski fan?
 What’s your pick for her best record?

 More from Aphoristic Album Reviews

 Aphoristic Album Reviews is almost entirely written by one person.